doc-detective/github-action/README.md

 :octocat: The official GitHub Action for [Doc Detective](https://github.com/doc-detective/doc-detective).
 Keep your docs accurate with ease.

 > ⚠️ This action is still in development.
-> - It's only been tested on Ubuntu.
 > - It only works with an in-development version of Doc Detective. `version` must be set to `dev`.
 > - It only supports Firefox and Chrome contexts with `headless` set to `true`.
 It's incompatible with Safari, Edge, and Doc Detective's `startRecording` action.